telegram-prime/Telegram-TData-to-Session-Converter/README.md

  - Make back-up of the source files before operation.

-## We offer FREE trial usage period for 24 hours and for that period user will be given 5 converts (operations) to test and ensure before purchase that everything works fine.
+## We offer FREE trial usage period for 24 hours and for that period user will be able to convert 25 accounts per 5 operations to test and ensure before purchase that everything works fine.

 ## Download:
  - [Always Latest Release](https://github.com/telegram-prime/Telegram-TData-to-Session-Converter/releases/latest)

 ## After trial period ended this product is available under several paid subscriptions:
-- 1. 100  converts (operations) for 30 days period (Whichever comes first).
+- 1. 30 days or 1000 accounts (whichever comes first)
-- 2. 1000 converts (operations) for 365 days period (Whichever comes first).
+- 2. 365 days or 10000 accounts (whichever comes first)
-- 3. Unlimited number of converts (operations) for lifetime period.
+- 3. Lifetime with Unlimited accounts

 ## Videos: